5 Things You Can Learn From Being An Eco-volunteer

 Life-Changing Experience of Eco-Volunteering

-One of the amazing traits that almost all volunteers have is their passion.
+One of the amazing traits that almost all environmental volunteers have is their passion.
 Their passion to learn something new, their passion to grow, their passion to make a difference, and their passion to take on the whole world.

 Whether you want to learn a new skill, give back to your community, arrange a sustainable beach picnic or learn more about the planet you’re living on and how to preserve it, you’ll find it all and more on your eco-volunteering experience.
 It’s a life-changing experience that will just have you coming back for more!

-Tagged , , , , , , , , .
+Tagged , , , , , , , .
 Bookmark the permalink.

 About Salman Zafar

-Salman Zafar is the Founder of EcoMENA, and an international consultant, advisor, ecopreneur and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection and sustainable development.
-His geographical areas of focus include Middle East, Africa, Asia and Europe.
+Salman Zafar is the Founder and Editor-in-Chief of EcoMENA.
+He is a consultant, ecopreneur and journalist with expertise across in waste management, renewable energy, environment protection and sustainable development.
 Salman has successfully accomplished a wide range of projects in the areas of biomass energy, biogas, waste-to-energy, recycling and waste management.
 He has participated in numerous conferences and workshops as chairman, session chair, keynote speaker and panelist.
-Salman is the Editor-in-Chief of EcoMENA, and is a professional environmental writer with more than 300 popular articles to his credit.
-He is proactively engaged in creating mass awareness on renewable energy, waste management and environmental sustainability in different parts of the world.
-Salman Zafar can be reached at salman@ecomena.org or salman@bioenergyconsult.com
+He is proactively engaged in creating mass awareness on renewable energy, waste management and environmental sustainability across the globe Salman Zafar can be reached at salman@ecomena.org

 One Response to 5 Things You Can Learn From Being An Eco-volunteer